groupon/nlm/README.md

   1. Create a new CHANGELOG entry and update `package.json#version`.
   1. Commit and tag the release.
   1. Push the tag, and the release branch (e.g. master).
-  1. Create a Github release.
+  1. Create a GitHub release.
 1. Publish the package to npm or update `dist-tag` if required.

 By default `nlm release` will not do anything unless it's running on CI.